-First congratulate yourself for getting out, it is far from easy, listening to your instincts instead of your heart and trauma bonded mind is an incredibly hard thing to do, you’re well on your way to a better life for you from today, even if it doesn’t feel like that right now, believe in yourself you’ve got out of a very abusive traumatic relationship, if you left them, or they’ve left you for someone new, you are looking for answers that’s the best place to start.
+First, congratulate yourself for getting out or recognising the need to leave them.
+It is far from easy, listening to your instincts instead of your heart and trauma bonded mind is an incredibly hard thing to do, you’re well on your way to a better life for you from today, even if it doesn’t feel like that right now, believe in yourself you’ve got out of a very abusive traumatic relationship, if you have left them, or they’ve left you for someone new, you are looking for answers that’s the best place to start.

 No, even if you’re feeling slightly crazy right now.
 You are not a narcissist.